BitBagCommerce/SyliusBonusPointsPlugin/doc/functionalities.md

     <img src="./images/bonus_panel.png"/>
 </div>

 Users can then create their own bonus points strategies through a special configuration form.

 <div align="center">
     <img src="./images/bonus_create.png"/>
 </div>

 It is possible to set the name and code for the strategy, rules for how the points should be awarded and specify taxons that allow the user to gain new points.

+`It is important to select individual taxons when setting the rules for awarding points.
+Thus, if points are to be credited for orders from any category, all taxons must be selected.`

 When acquired, points can be used at the cart stage.